Automattic/wp-calypso/docs/isomorphic-routing.md

 `index.web.js` files for the server and client side inside your section, as many components needed on the client side aren't server-side ready yet.
 For more on that, see [Server-side Rendering docs](../docs/server-side-rendering.md).
+* Behind the scenes, we're using a util that adapts `page.js` style middleware to [Express](https://expressjs.com/en/guide/routing.html)', our server router's middleware signatures.
+We might want to switch to an isomorphic router in the future.